chef/chef-web-docs/README.md

 ## Archive of pre-2016 commit history

 The commit history of this repo before February 12, 2016 has been archived to the [chef-web-docs-2016 repo](https://github.com/chef-boneyard/chef-web-docs-2016) to save space.
-No changes to the archive repo will be merged; it's just for historical purposes.
+No changes to the archive repo will be merged; it is just for historical purposes.

 ## Sending Feedback